 Fross Zelnick is the gold standard of trademark firms in the United States.
-With a history of almost 50 years, there is likely no trademark issue that we have not handled – in the U.S. or around the world.
+With our 50-year history, there is likely no trademark issue that we have not handled – in the U.S. or around the world.
 Because of our known strengths and comprehensive experience, other law firms frequently seek our advice on unique or hard-to-handle U.S. and international issues.
 Our lawyers who represent clients around the world are so knowledgeable in the laws of many foreign countries that, uniquely, we often can provide initial opinions without consulting foreign trademark attorneys or agents.

 We counsel U.S. and international clients – ranging from individuals to startups to companies valued at billions of dollars – on the best strategies to clear their trademarks for U.S. and worldwide use.
 We secure, protect, and enforce these rights, and manage large U.S. and global trademark portfolios for top brand owners across industries, including in the cosmetics, apparel, luxury goods, housewares, toys, retail services, consumer products, technology, publishing, financial, hospitality, pharmaceutical, real estate, food, beverage, hotel, and entertainment industries.